babashka/cli/README.md

 ## Completions

-`dispatch` can generate shell completions for `bash`, `zsh`, `fish` and `powershell`.
-They are dynamic: a small shell snippet calls back into your program on each TAB, so they stay in sync with your command table (no regeneration on change).
-Set `:prog` to the program name:
+The `dispatch` function can generate shell completions for `bash`, `zsh`, `fish` and `powershell`.
+This can be used dynamically by shells by calling back into your program on each TAB.
+Set `:prog` to the program name.

 ``` clojure
 (cli/dispatch table args {:prog "mycli" :help true})
 ```

-Install the completion snippet (it is printed to stdout):
+Install the completion snippet like this.
+It is printed to stdout so you can execute it within your shell.

 ``` bash
 # bash (add to ~/.bashrc)